Public Impact

 The ruling matters because it stops the government from using executive power to pull a legal safety net out from under people who were relying on it.

-Why this fits Break the Chains: This is a story about pushback that actually stopped a government action.
+This is a story about pushback that actually stopped a government action.
 The key mechanism is not just harm, but successful legal resistance that blocked the administration’s plan.
-That is why this fits Break the Chains better than Power Games: the headline is about the reversal and the restraint, not just the power grab itself.

 Watch whether the administration appeals or tries a different legal route to reach the same goal.